 The ability or gift to accept my circumstances is healing.
-I’m not generally weighed down by them.
+I’m not generally weighed down by my disease.
 I’m happy, content and excited about the purpose I have in my life, despite my extremely limited physical abilities.

 A Perfect Peacefulness

-To me this is the greatest gift of healing given my disease.
+To me this is the greatest gift of healing given the aggressiveness of my disease.
 Stress and anxiety worsen pain.
 My body screams with pain 24 hours a day.
-If I wasn’t able to be at peace with my condition and remain free from unnecessary anxiety, I honestly would be in major trouble.
+If I wasn’t able to be at peace with my condition, and remain free from unnecessary anxiety, I honestly would be in major trouble.

 I absolutely thank God for giving me a “peace that passes all understanding”

-- Are you so focused on being perfectly well you are at risk of missing out on the gift of healing in an unexpected way?
+- Are you so focused on being perfectly healthy, you are at risk of missing out on the gift of healing in an unexpected way?

-My disease has allowed me to connect with so many people from around the world, through my blog, my support forum, writing opportunities and online volunteering for health organisations.
+My disease has allowed me to connect with so many people from around the world, through my blog, my support forum, my podcast, my book and online volunteering roles for health organisations.

 I love having time to write and perusue this life long passion.